LucasStop/lucasstop/README.md

 ---

-> “A tecnologia move o mundo, mas a criatividade move a tecnologia.”
+> "A tecnologia move o mundo, mas a criatividade move a tecnologia."